Characterization of individual charge fluctuators in Si/SiGe quantum dots: Temperature dependence

 As discussed above, we observe that the TLF switching times depend on gate voltages.
 We now show that they depend on temperature.
-To study the effect of temperature variations on the TLF switching times, we sweep the mixing chamber temperature $T_\text{MC}$ from $10$ to $570$ $\si{mK}$ with an increment of $40~\si{mK}$ and measure the switching time at each temperature (Fig.~\ref{fig:MCtemp}).
-During the entire temperature sweep, all gate voltages are fixed in a setting where the $0$ state is the ground state (Fig.~\ref{fig:comp}).
+To study the effect of temperature variations on the TLF switching times, we sweep the mixing chamber temperature $T_\text{MC}$ from $10$ to $570$ $\si{mK}$ with an increment of $40~\si{mK}$ and measure the switching time at each temperature (Fig.~\ref{fig:MCtemp}a).
+During the entire temperature sweep, all gate voltages are fixed.
 As expected, the switching time decreases with temperature, in agreement with our expectation that the switching is driven by thermal fluctuations.
-The bias between the excited state and ground state $1/\mathcal{B}$ increases monotonically with temperature, as expected.
-We have also observed a similar dependence of the switching time on temperature in other TLFs in Device 1 (see Supplemental Material).
+Figure~\ref{fig:MCtemp}b plots histograms of the time traces to reveal the occupation of the TLF states at each temperature.
+At high temperature, the TLF occupies the excited state (higher relative signal) more frequently.
+The bias between the excited state and ground state $1/\mathcal{B}$ increases monotonically with temperature (Fig.~\ref{fig:MCtemp}c), as expected.
+Supplemental Figure S3 shows a similar dependence of the switching time on temperature in other TLFs in Device 1 \cite{SMnote}.